ulfschneider/markdown-it-mermaid-server/README.md

 - `puppeteerConfig`: The Puppeteer [configuration JSON](https://pptr.dev/guides/configuration) object.
 By default empty.
 - `throwOnError`: A value of `true` will throw errors that occurred during processing.
 A value of `false` will only log errors.
 Default value is `false`.
 - `verbose`: A value of `true` will activate detailed logging.
 Default is `false`.
+- `useCache`: A value of `true` will activate the internal cache, which will render every chart only once with mermaid-cli and if the same chart (definied by its chart definition) is requested again, will use a cache to to render the inline svg.
+In local development scenarios this can save a lot of time for repeated builds.
+Default is `true`.